-The technologies for the back office management system include Node JS, React + Ant.design, MongoDB.
+The technologies for the back office management system include Node JS, React + Ant.design, PostgreSQL, and MongoDB.

 Egersund has four offline stores and restaurants in Ukraine.
 To make the process of ordering seafood more efficient for the clients, the second part of HUSPI’s involvement included the development of an e-commerce website (which was the initial request) as well as a mobile app.

-The other purpose of the website is more informational and we have added a few pages to tell the story of Egersund Seafood, its origins, and the detailed process of how the fish gets to the customer’s table from the far-away lands.
+The other purpose of the website is more information-oriented.
+Therefore, we have added a few pages to tell the story of Egersund Seafood, its origins, and the detailed process of how the fish gets to the customer’s table from faraway lands.
 Since a lot of people use their mobile phones more often than desktop computers, we also made sure that the new design was mobile-friendly, which affected both user experience and search engine optimization (SEO) because Google prefers and rates higher the websites that look good on mobile.